Together-Java/TJ-Bot/Contributing.md

 Then, you either create a `feature/name_of_your_feature` branch for your changes or a fork of the repository.

 The repository has two main branches:
-* `master`, a stable branch mostly used for releases that receives changes only ocasionally
+* `master`, a stable branch mostly used for releases that receives changes only occasionally
 * `develop`, the branch where the active development takes place; receives changes frequently

 Your work will be based off the `develop` branch.